PriyabrataDas1/dental-radiograph-analysis/README.md

 ## Overview

-Dental radiographs are widely used for the diagnosis and assessment of oral health conditions.
-This project explores a combination of classical machine learning, computer vision, and deep learning approaches for dental image analysis.
+This project was developed during my summer research internship at the Indian Institute of Science (IISc), Bangalore, as part of a biocomputation-focused study exploring machine learning and deep learning approaches for biomedical image analysis.

-The workflow investigates multiple strategies for feature extraction, dimensionality reduction, clustering, anomaly detection, visualization, and deep feature learning.
-The objective is to understand patterns within dental radiographs and establish a computational pipeline for future diagnostic and segmentation applications.
+The work investigates dental radiograph analysis using a combination of classical image processing, machine learning, and deep learning techniques.
+The workflow integrates feature extraction, dimensionality reduction, clustering, anomaly detection, visualization, and transfer learning approaches to explore patterns within dental radiographic datasets and establish a foundation for future AI-assisted dental imaging applications.

 ---